lfochamon/website/www/content/pages/about.md

   [Dionysios&nbsp;Kalogerias](https://www.dkalogerias.org/)) that received the [*best paper award*](https://2020.ieeeicassp.org/general/icassp-best-paper-awards/) at ICASSP 2020.

-After that, I spent two years as the [ELLIS](https://ellis.eu/)&ndash;[SimTech](https://simtech.uni-stuttgart.de/) independent research group leader at the [University of Stuttgart](https://www.uni-stuttgart.de/), Germany.
+After that, I spent two years as the [ELLIS](https://ellis.eu/)&ndash;[SimTech](https://simtech.uni-stuttgart.de/) independent research group leader of the [University of Stuttgart](https://www.uni-stuttgart.de/), Germany.

 Prior to moving to the US, I received my bachelor and master degrees in electrical engineering from the [University of São Paulo](https://www.poli.usp.br), Brazil,